 Step 5: Order and weight potential threats to the base case scenario

-Once all the potential disruptors to the base case prediction have surfaced, weight these according to their likelihood of occurrence and impact on price were they to occur.
+Once all the potential disruptors to the base case prediction have surfaced, weigh these according to their likelihood of occurrence and impact on the price were they to occur.
 For example, a war in the Middle East will have a larger impact on the oil price than a change in the Federal Reserve interest rate, but the latter is far more likely to occur and should therefore hold a greater influence on your ultimate prediction.

 Step 6: Develop a scenario analysis on the top disruptors

 Choose the top five or ten factors that are likely to influence the future of the market you are evaluating.
 By now, you will have an idea of how each of these will impact the price on their own.
 The final step is to combine them into possible outcomes based on their likelihood and impact and draw out the possible scenarios for the market over the medium term.